 Proton launches classified payload

-In its second mission of 2023, the Proton rocket carries a satellite officially identified as Luch-5, but the spacecraft more likely belongs to the classified Olymp-K series.
+In its second mission of 2023, the Proton rocket carried a satellite officially identified as Luch-5 on March 13, but the spacecraft more likely belonged to the classified Olymp-K series.

 Second Olymp-K mission at a glance: